HL7/davinci-crd/input/pagecontent/index.md

 The implementation guide is organized into the following sections:

 * [Use Cases and Overview](usecases.html) describes the intent of the implementation guide, gives examples of its use and provides a high-level overview of expected process flow
-* [Technical Background](background.html) describes the different specifications this implementation guide relies on and indicates what developers should read and understand prior to implementing this specification
+* [Technical Background](background.html) identifies related specifications that this implementation guide builds upon and which developers should read and understand prior to implementing this specification
 * [Formal Specification](hooks.html) covers the detailed implementation requirements and conformance expectation
 * [Artifacts](allartifacts.html) introduces and provides links to the profiles, search parameters and other FHIR artifacts used in this implementation guide
 * [Downloads](downloads.html) allows download of this and other specifications as well as other useful files